michalakadam/debian_essentials/README.md

 ### What else does this script does?

 * updates *apt* package manager
-* sets custom keybindings for shutdown and reboot
+* sets custom keybindings for shutdown
 * lets user set a default editor
 * enables user set default terminal
 * customizes gnome favourites' bar with installed programs